-Prerequisites: MAT 060 and RED 090
+Prerequisites: MAT 070, RED 090, ENG 090

 This course covers the rights and responsibilities that the law grants to or imposes upon the hospitality industry.
-Topics include federal and state regulations, historical and current practices, safety and security, risk management, loss prevention, torts, and contracts.
-Upon completion, students should be able to demonstrate an understanding of the legal system to prevent or minimize organizational liability.
+Topics include federal and state regulations, historical and current practices, safety and security, risk management, loss prevention, relevant torts, and contracts.
+Upon completion, students should be able to demonstrate an understanding of the legal system and the concepts necessary to prevent or minimize organizational liability.